IreneMarin/FEND-project-4-optimization/README.md

 -----------------------------------------------

-### To run the application:
+### To run the application

 1. Download the repository.
-1. To inspect the site on your phone, you can run a local server
+1. To inspect the site on your phone, you can run a local server:

   ```bash
   $> cd /path/to/your-project-folder
   $> python -m SimpleHTTPServer 8080
   ```

-1. Open a browser and visit localhost:8080
+1. Open a browser and visit localhost:8080.
-1. Download and install [ngrok](https://ngrok.com/) to make your local server accessible remotely.
+1. Download and install [ngrok](https://ngrok.com/) to make your local server accessible remotely:

   ``` bash
   $> cd /path/to/your-project-folder